tymofij/fb2reader/README.md

 **How to download .fb2 file?**

 Right-click on a file link and pick _Save As…_
-Or temporarily turn addon off with toolbar button.
+Or temporarily turn addon off.

 **How can I change book styles?**

-Install [Stylish](https://addons.mozilla.org/firefox/addon/2108) addon and then add your styles, see [example](http://userstyles.org/styles/24584).
+Install [Stylus](https://addons.mozilla.org/firefox/addon/styl-us/) addon and then add your styles, see [example](http://userstyles.org/styles/24584).

 Known Issues
 -------------